john-tech-writer/vintage-reel-service-guides/docs/pflueger/pflueger-nobby-overview.md

 ## History and models

-Introduced in the mid‑1930s, the Nobby sat in the middle of Pflueger’s baitcasting lineup: more refined than earlier, plainer, winch‑style reels, but simpler and more affordable than top‑end models with full drag stacks and more complex controls.
+Introduced in the mid‑1930s, the Nobby sat in the middle of Pflueger’s baitcasting lineup: more robust than the lower-priced reels in the family, which used some nylon gears rather than brass, but less engineered than the top-end Supreme.

 "Nobby" seems an odd name for a fishing reel.
 Looking at the dictionary definition helps explain what Pflueger was aiming for when they named this reel:

 *nob’by, a.; comp. nobbier; superl. nobbiest.
 1. of or for nobs; stylish; fashionable.
 [Slang] 2. excellent; first-rate.
 [Slang]*

+By 1955 the Nobby, retailing at $12.50, was positioned in Pflueger's freshwater baitcasting lineup well below the more aristocratic Supreme ($35.00) and Summit $14.75) reels.
+It was on the same level as the Skilkast (featuring the "mechanical thumber"), and a bit above the Akron ($11.00), Trump, and Trusty reels - these last two retailing for $6.60 and $5.50, respectively.

 <figure markdown>
 ![Pflueger Nobby model No. 1963 and Skilkast - from the 1955 catalog](../../img/pflueger/nobby/pflueger-nobby-skilkast-1955-cat-transparent.jpg)